workitmakeit/email-validator/README.md

 STORAGE_IMPLEMENTATION = "kv"
 ```

+4. (KV storage only) Create each KV namespace described in the `wrangler.toml` file using `wrangler kv:namespace create NAMESPACE_NAME` or the Cloudflare Dashboard.

-4. Deploy the worker using `wrangler publish` or the Cloudflare Dashboard.
+5. Deploy the worker using `wrangler publish` or the Cloudflare Dashboard.

-5. Create an HTML form, using the worker's verify-email route as the action address.
+6. Create an HTML form, using the worker's verify-email route as the action address.

 Example HTML form: